Brandi Carlile: Activism and humanitarian work

 In 2008, Carlile and Tim and Phil Hanseroth established the Looking Out Foundation, a 501(c)(3) organization to give financial support to and raise awareness of causes in which they believe.
 The foundation has awarded grants to multiple organizations including Reverb, Honor the Earth, the Bridge School, Children in Conflict, Black Visions Collective, Campaign Zero, the Women's Funding Alliance, Doctors Without Borders, and the Human Rights Campaign.
 The Looking Out Foundation has launched numerous grassroots campaigns including Looking Out for the Hungry, Fund Racial Justice, COVID-19 Relief Fund, the IF Project, Fight the Fear, and the Story Campaign.
 Carlile donates $2 from every concert ticket sale to the foundation.

-To date, the Looking Out Foundation has donated over $2 million to grassroots causes.
+Carlile's wife, Catherine, has been the Looking Out Foundation's Executive Director since 2012.
+Since its inception, the Looking Out Foundation has donated almost $6 million to grassroots causes.

 In May 2017, Carlile released Cover Stories, a benefit album featuring songs from her 2007 album, The Story.
-Troubled by the world's refugee crisis, and the impact it has on children, Carlile and Looking Out Foundation chose War Child UK as the beneficiary of the album.
-Cover Stories features 14 artists, all of whom cover songs from The Story.
-Tracks include Dolly Parton's cover of "The Story", Pearl Jam's cover of "Again Today", and Adele's cover of "Hiding My Heart".
-Other artists featured are the Avett Brothers, the Indigo Girls, Kris Kristofferson, Jim James, Margo Price, Old Crow Medicine Show, the Secret Sisters, Anderson East, Shovels & Rope, Torres, Ruby Amanfu, Miranda Lambert, and Chris Stapleton.
+Troubled by the world's refugee crisis, and the impact it has on children, Carlile and Looking Out Foundation chose War Child UK as the beneficiary of the album and have raised $1 million to help the children.
 Former US President Barack Obama wrote the foreword.

-In October 2018, Carlile teamed up with Sam Smith to re-imagine the single "Party of One" as a duet with the proceeds going to the ongoing Story Campaign.
-Carlile has donated $1 million to War Child UK and Children in Conflict through the Story Campaign and sales of her benefit album Cover Stories.
+In October 2018, Carlile teamed up with Sam Smith to re-imagine the single "Party of One" as a duet.
+Proceeds from the sale of the single went to the ongoing Story Campaign.

-In October 2020, Brandi teamed up with Alicia Keys to urge people to vote with their song "A Beautiful Noise", which the pair performed on 'Every Vote Counts: A Celebration of Democracy' and aired on CBS on October 29.
-Carlile commented on this saying, "The evolution of ‘A Beautiful Noise’ represents a group of incredible women from all different walks of life coming together with a universal message of hope and empowerment.
-It is an important reminder that we all have a voice and that our voices count.
-It was an absolute dream and honor to join the incomparable Alicia Keys to deliver this beautiful message through song.
-Alicia lives this song.
-This is how she walks through the world.
-I am forever inspired.
-Please vote".
+In October 2020, Carlile and Alicia Keys urged people to vote with their song "A Beautiful Noise", which the pair performed on 'Every Vote Counts: A Celebration of Democracy' and aired on CBS on October 29.

-Influence

-Carlile is the inspiration for chef Tom Douglas's 13th Seattle restaurant, The Carlile Room.
+In February 2023, the Looking Out Foundation raised $300,000 in seven days for the 2023 Turkey-Syria earthquake relief effort.

+Brandi and her wife Catherine were honored amongst People's 2023 Women Changing the World for their work with the Looking Out Foundation.